-Recent events have brought attention to misinformation, both during the pandemic and with the geopolitical conflict and war.
-But misinformation has always been present in financial markets and often disguised as analysis.
-It was just impossible to differentiate between actual information and misinformation due to nature of markets.
+Recent events have brought attention to misinformation, both during the pandemic and with geopolitical conflict and war.
+Misinformation has always been present in markets and often disguised as analysis.
+It was just impossible to differentiate between actual information and misinformation due to the nature of markets.

 I have never paid much attention to claims of celebrity fund managers about their approach, or methodology, to markets offered post hoc as a justification of a long success record.

 Why?
-Because given a large pool of investment managers and traders and by virtue of a statistical distribution, some of them will be found at the right tail even for extended periods of time.
+Because given a large pool of investment managers and traders and by a statistical distribution, some of them will be found at the right tail even for extended periods.
 However, it could have been luck or specific market conditions where the random strategies they used were successful.